 Many people have the misconception that as long as they are brushing their teeth, they are maintaining proper oral health.
 Unbeknown to them, they couldn’t be any more wrong.
 Oral health is a much wider concept that goes way beyond just your teeth.
 When you ignore the other areas of your oral health, you are inadvertently allowing your entire oral health to get affected.
-One such issue that can have serious repercussions is that of receding gums, which is what we are going to take a closer look into today.
-So, let’s get into it.
+One such issue that can have serious repercussions is that of receding gums, which is what we are going to take a closer look into.

 To understand receding gums, you first need to have a clear idea about the structure and functionality of gums.